zanerosu/curriculum/README.md

 * Rewrite parts of existing lessons to make them clearer and easier to understand.
 * Fix broken links.
 * Add new resource links you think would make a lesson better.
 * Work on entirely new lessons after getting approval.

+Test Change to Forked Branch

 **Happy Coding!**